No photo of Rosemary Oram

 Social responsibility

-Rosie is involved in a number of local and national campaigns to promote the rights of deaf people.
+Rosie has been involved in a number of local and national campaigns to promote the rights of deaf people.

 Biography